RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 ## Tips and Tricks

-### Toggle Highlighting of Boundary Boxes
+### Keyboard Shortcuts in EmulationStation

-When you start EmulationStation with the debug flag on the commandline, you have these keyboard combos available (to be used with _left_ ++ctrl++):
+When you start EmulationStation with the debug flag on the command line, you have these keyboard combos available (to be used with _left_ ++ctrl++):

 - ++ctrl+r++: Reload all UI views (system carousel and in-system view)
 - ++ctrl+i++: Toggle visibility the image components (`<image ...>`) boundary boxes